 We offer screenings of specially selected films for schools, from the Hong Kong Jewish Film Festival.
 This is a novel and effective way of educating students about the Holocaust and encouraging further enquiry into the subject.We can also provide a speaker to introduce the film and run a Q and A session afterwards.

 We are also working to assist schools in fulfilling their OLE commitments to the NSS Curriculum, and can provide speakers who can talk to the students about the Holocaust and tolerance.
-We have a Child Holocaust Survivor on our Board who is able to address students about his experiences.

 The HKHTC is developing various travelling exhibitions that can be booked by schools.
 We have a generic exhibition about the Holocaust, as well as ones on specific themes such as Righteous Gentile – Raul Wallenberg,The Jews of Shanghai and about the life and work of Janusz Korczak.
 Many of these will be bilingual.